Bond funds worldwide suffer $1.6 billion outflow - BofA

 LONDON Sainsbury's , Britain's second largest supermarket group, is to cut up to 400 jobs in a restructuring of its store operations, it said on Friday.

-NEW YORK Bond funds worldwide suffered outflows of $1.6 billion (1.04 billion pounds) in the latest week as investors awaited signs from the Federal Reserve regarding its bond-buying stimulus, data from a Bank of America Merrill Lynch Global Research report showed Friday.
+NEW YORK Investors worldwide soured on bond funds and pulled $1.6 billion (1.04 billion pounds) from them in the latest week after committing new cash to the funds the prior week, data from a Bank of America Merrill Lynch Global Research report showed Friday.

 The outflows from bond funds in the week ended July 31 came after investors gave $4.4 billion to the funds the previous week, the report showed, also citing data from fund-tracker EPFR Global.